Plenituz/anyfront/README.md

 ### Known bugs:
 - Deleting/destroying a static_hosting block on GCP sometimes doesn't do anything (sorry! as a workaround you can manually delete in the GCP console: cloud run, load balancing, cloud DNS, or manually run `terraform destroy` in the directory created by `barbe generate/apply`)

-> Wanna chat? talk to me on twt @pinezul